skinny85/jilt/Readme.md

 ##### @Builder on classes

-When you place the `@Builder` annotation on the class itself, the resulting Builder will have as properties all of the instance fields of that class (you can mark a field with the `@Builder.Ignore` annotation to exclude it from being added to the Builder), and will build the instance of that class assuming it has a constructor taking all of those properties as arguments, in the same order they were declared in the class.
+When you place the `@Builder` annotation on the class itself, the resulting Builder will have as properties all instance fields of that class (you can mark a field with the `@Builder.Ignore` annotation to exclude it from being added to the Builder), and will build the instance of that class assuming it has a constructor taking all of those properties as arguments, in the same order they were declared in the class.